bowman2001/hugo-mod-csp/README.md

 There are different ways to accomplish this task and this module could be able to generate different formats.

 ### Validation

-A content security policy doesn’t necessarily need a hugo module.
-We may well write one without it.
-But the syntax is complicated enough to expect typing errors and other mistakes, which could undermine our results.
-This module checks the syntax of all entries to prevent a faulty header.

 - The syntax of all keys and special values gets checked against the official syntax elements.  (nonce-* and sha-* are still missing)